NCSUTAChatBot/llm-chatbot/README.md

 *   New Backend System for LLM

-*   MongoDB Vector Store implemented
+*   MongoDB Vector Store generate and load implemented

+## Version Update 2024/6/18

+*  @author sanjit verma

+*   Implemented backend/query system into API and integrated with exsisting frontend

+*   UI improvements